OpenID Connect (OIDC) Authenticator

 Check that the authenticator is configured correctly.
 For details, see Authenticator Status Webservice.

-The following flow represents how an application authenticates with DAP using the OIDC Authenticator.
+The following flow represents how an application authenticates with Conjur using the OIDC Authenticator.
 This flow assumes that the application already has an ID Token.

 This flow relates to applications and services alike.

-The application sends an authentication request to DAP using the provided Base64-encoded ID Token.
+The application sends an authentication request to Conjur using the provided Base64-encoded ID Token.
 See OIDC Authenticator.

-After receiving the ID Token authentication request, DAP does the following:
+After receiving the ID Token authentication request, Conjur does the following:

 Validates the ID Token against the OIDC Provider.

-Extracts the DAP username from the ID Token, using the value in the id-token-user-property variable, and looks for a user or host with that username.
+Extracts the Conjur username from the ID Token, using the value in the id-token-user-property variable, and looks for a user or host with that username.

 Validates that the user with the above username exists in the root policy and has permission to authenticate using the OIDC Authenticator.